 Once you have submitted the bail application and it is accepted, you will go before a registrar to get a date for your bail hearing.
 If you are successful, you will be released on bail.
 However, if you are unsuccessful, you will have to remain in custody.

 We are here to help

 Don’t settle for a Court result you are unhappy with.
 A bad result can have a serious impact on your future.
-If you are unsure about the prospects of appealing to a higher Court, we can review your case to assess what the likely outcome will be.
+If you are unsure about the prospects of appealing to a Higher Court, we can review your case to assess the likely outcome.

 If you need urgent advice from an experienced lawyer, call one of our criminal law specialists immediately on 1300 529 444 or fill in our contact form to arrange a free initial consultation with a solicitor today.
 Contact us now!
 24-hour legal advice 7 days a week.